irabinovitch/jiradog/README.md

 ### More on the metrics.json

-The metrics.json file is a JSON list of dictionaries, each one a 'description'/'assertion' of what is needed out of JIRA, how to process, and what to name the metric in DataDog.
+The metrics.json file is a JSON list of dictionaries, each one a 'description'/'assertion' of what is needed out of JIRA, how to process, and what to name the metric in Datadog.
 Because it is json, be wary of JSON's strict syntax, especially with trailing/missing commas.

 ### Philosophy